melram17/visualization/02_activities/assignments/assignment_2.md

       Next, the quantification of Covid-19 cases is ambiguous, making it difficult for viewers to accurately interpret the scale.
 The radial lines indicating case numbers (from 0 to 150K) are not intuitively mapped onto the curved data path.
 This makes it hard to determine when thresholds, such as 150,000 cases, are surpassed.

       Finally, the "Time Dilation" graph presents significant accessibility issues.
 Its complex, non-linear layout is disorienting and difficult to track for individuals with dyslexia, certain visual processing disorders, or even just general cognitive load issues.
 Additionally, the non-standard visual would pose challenges for screen readers, effectively excluding visually impaired users from accessing the vital public health data it attempts to convey.
-In essence, the graph prioritizes a misguided attempt at artistic novelty over the fundamental principles of clear, accurate, and accessible data communication.
+In essence, the graph prioritizes a misguided attempt at artistic novelty over the fundamental principles of clear, accurate, and accessible data communication..

       ```